rick-r/marriage-figaro-norway/captions.md

 che ci destina il Conte
 farà buona figura in questo loco.

-"I'm just checking out all the specs of... our new trailer!"
+I'm just checking out all the specs of... our new trailer!

 (No caption for s)